emer/axon/README.md

 * `CaM` = spike-driven calcium trace used as a neuron-level proxy for synpatic credit assignment factor based on EWMA of `SpikeG * Spike` with smoothing factor `1/MTau` (typically 1/5).
 Simulates a calmodulin (CaM) like signal at the most abstract level.
 * `CaP` = EWMA of `CaM` with smoothing factor `1/PTau` (typically 1/40), representing neuron-level purely spiking version of plus, LTP direction of weight change and capturing the function of CaMKII in the Kinase learning rule.
 Used for specialized learning and computational functions, statistics, instead of `Act`.
 * `CaD` = EWMA of `CaP` with smoothing factor `1/DTau` (typically 1/40), representing neuron-level purely spiking version of minus, LTD direction of weight change and capturing the function of DAPK1 in the Kinase learning rule.
 Used for specialized learning and computational functions, statistics, instead of `Act`.
-* `LearnCa` = recv neuron calcium signal used to drive temporal error difference component of standard learning rule, combining NMDA (`NmdaCa`) and spiking-driven VGCC (`VgccCaInt`) calcium sources (vs. `CaSpk*` which only reflects spiking component).
+* `LearnCa` = recv neuron calcium signal used to drive temporal error difference component of standard learning rule, combining NMDA (`NmdaCa`) and spiking-driven VGCC (`VgccCaInt`) calcium sources (vs. `CaSpike*` which only reflects spiking component).
 This is integrated into `CaM`, `CaP`, `CaD`, and temporal derivative is `CaP - CaD` (CaMKII - DAPK1).
 This approximates the backprop error derivative on net input, but the VGCC component adds a proportion of recv activation delta as well -- a balance of both works best.
 The synaptic-level trace multiplier provides the credit assignment factor, reflecting coincident activity and potentially smoothed over longer multi-trial timescales.
 * `CaM` = EWMA of `LearnCa` with smoothing factor `1/MTau` (typically 1/5), simulating a calmodulin (`CaM`) like signal, which then drives `CaP`, `CaD` for delta signal driving error-driven learning.
 * `CaP` = EWMA of `CaM` with smoothing factor `1/PTau` (typically 1/40), representing the plus, LTP direction of weight change and capturing the function of CaMKII in the Kinase learning rule.
 * `CaD` = EWMA of `CaP` with smoothing factor `1/DTau` (typically 1/40), representing the minus, LTD direction of weight change and capturing the function of DAPK1 in the Kinase learning rule.